SSRI vs SNRI: Differences, Side Effects, Benefits and Uses

 No, SSRIs and SNRIs are not addictive, but they can cause withdrawal symptoms if stopped abruptly.
 That’s why it is important to always speak to your doctor before discontinuing these medications.

-Which SSRI or SNRI is best for anxiety?
+Which is best for anxiety: SSRI vs SNRI?

 It’s important to keep in mind that different people can respond differently to the same medication.
 Therefore, what works well for one person may not be the best treatment choice for someone else.

 Your doctor will help you decide on the best medication for your depression after reviewing your general and mental health history.
 They will take into consideration your symptoms, other medical problems, and what other medications you are taking.
-They will also take into account what has or has not worked for you previously if you’ve received treatment for depression and anxiety disorders before.
+They will also take into account what has worked versus what has not worked for you previously if you’ve received treatment for depression and anxiety disorders before.

 Do I really need antidepressants?
 What are the advantages of taking SSRIs or SNRIs?